 7. Consult Your Pediatrician

 If your toddler’s behavior worries you, always consult your pediatrician.
-If the head banging continues even if your child seems visibly hurt, it’s time to worry.
-This could be a sign of a development problem such as autism.
+If the head banging continues while it seems to be hurting your child, it’s time to worry (10).
+This could be a sign of a developmental problem such as autism.